reswitched/pegaswitch/README.md

 ### Windows support

-To run pegaswitch on Windows (ensure the above ports are open):
+Pegaswitch's core functionality should function on Windows 10, albeit without curses.

+Pegaswitch on Windows may not be actively maintained, as such, we suggest installing pegaswitch through WSL if you encounter problems.

+If --logfile is not specified, pegaswitch.log is chosen by default.
+Open with text editor of your choice.

+ex:
 ```
-C:\pegaswitch\> node start.js --disable-curses --logfile log.txt
+C:\pegaswitch\> node start.js --logfile log.txt
 ```

+Curses on Windows is disabled.

 License